 Did you know that we have a new filter where you can search for LGBTQ+ topics exclusively?
 When visiting our catalog searching for materials, look for the drop down menu on the left side (it defaults as “Everything”) and find “LGBTQ+” in the drop down menu.
 Your search will only search for items with LGBTQ+ topics as an included subject.
 Check it out!

-LGBTQ fiction includes stories written by and/or for the LGBTQ (lesbian, gay, bisexual, transgender, and queer/questioning) community.
+LGBTQIA fiction includes stories written by and/or for the LGBTQIA (lesbian, gay, bisexual, transgender, queer/questioning, intersex, asexual) community.

 Other Places to Look

 Find nonfiction books on the second floor, including LGBTQIA memoirs, history, and politics.

 The Children’s Room has stories about LGBTQIA youth, as well as “teaching books” about inclusion, families, and gender.

 The Young Adult section has a large and growing selection of books about LGBTQIA teens.

 On Earth We’re Briefly Gorgeous by Ocean Vuong